About

 Acting Technique Freddie Hendricks, Carol Mitchell

-On-Camera Bob Krakower, Berg Studios
+On-Camera Bob Krakower, Eric Reiss

 Stage Combat Leraldo Anzuldua, Scott J. Mann